machal/cssmine-content/css3-box-shadow.md

 ### Older Webkit Browsers Sometimes Ignore the Spread

 A slight problem in older webkit browsers is that if a value for blur is missing, they ignore the null value of the spread.
-Therefore, this notation will not work in iOS6 Safari or Android Browser 2.3:
+Therefore, this notation won't work in iOS6 Safari or Android Browser 2.3:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 box-shadow: 5px 5px 0 rgba(0, 0, 0, .5);